 Then in 2014, Facebook changed its permission so that app developers could only gain access to the user’s data, not their friends, but it was not made retroactive.
 In 2015, all that data acquired by Cambridge Analytica was used for Ted Cruz’s presidential campaign.
 Reports in 2016 claim that Donald Trump also used the services of Cambridge Analytica and the stolen data to manipulate Facebook marketing campaigns.

 In March 2018, Whistleblower Christopher Wylie exposed the Cambridge Analytica scandal and delivered the details to The Guardian and The New York Times, both of which ran feature stories about the data breach.
 Soon after, the Federal Trade Commission (FTC) got involved and launched an investigation.
 Facebook founder Mark Zuckerberg was asked to testify and took out ads in both newspapers apologizing for the misuse of trust.
 The investigation led to fines by the FTC, and as a result, Facebook’s permissions and privacy settings were drastically updated, but it didn’t serve to keep the hackers out.

 Check If You're a Victim of Facebook Data Breach

-Amid so many data breach incidents, there is a good chance you may have been affected by at least one of them.
+Amid so many facebook identity theft incidents, there is a good chance you may have been affected by at least one of them.
 After the September 2018 data breach, Facebook created a page where you can go to check if your data was included in the hack.
 Things like account names, user IDs, friend’s information, comments on posts, and even unprotected passwords were stolen, so it is a good idea to check.